“How Can I Skate Faster?”

 Structural imbalances, from a skeletal muscle perspective, can be found in the muscles through structural balance testing.
 Certain movements during testing and how the athlete moves or how much weight he is able to use exposes structural differences.

-Ideally, the perfect athlete should be structurally balance from the upper body to the lower body, and from the left side to the right side.
+Ideally, the perfect athlete should be structurally balanced from the upper body to the lower body, and from the left side to the right side.

 Depending on which tests you use; front squats, body weight squats, push up, ROM, single leg hopping, step ups, external rotation with dumbbells and simply just assessing how they carry themselves and how they move can all tell you something about what is going on structurally.